 "La Sagrada Familia: Will it ever be finished?" in Faith & Form Journal, June 2020, pp. 21-22

 “The restitution of religious art: When they go, what is left?” in Faith and Form Journal, Spring 2017.
-An analysis of Byzantine frescoes stolen from Cyprus, sold to the De Menil Museum in Houston, Texas, and returned to Cyprus.
+An analysis of Byzantine frescoes that were stolen from Cyprus, sold to the De Menil Museum in Houston, Texas, and finally returned to Cyprus.

 Feeding Globalization: Madagascar and the Provisioning Trade, 1600-1800, Indian Ocean Studies Series, Ohio University Press, June 2017.